couchbaselabs/ep-engine-designs/md5-sasl.md

     CAS          (16-23): 0x0000000000000000  (field not used)
 	Mechanisms   (24-31): "CRAM-MD5"

 The server will then respond to the client with a challenge.
 The challenge will be a random string sent by the server to the client that needs to be used when hashing the password with MD5.
-This random string is used to make sure that an attacker cannot gain access to Couchbases memcached port by using a replay attack.
+This random string is used to make sure that an attacker cannot gain access to Couchbase's memcached port by using a replay attack.
 This random string will be unique for each connection.

     SASL Server Challenge Binary Response